-Xiǎo guò Overstep Small preponderance [hexagram 62]
+Xiǎo guò Small surplus (Slight excess) [hexagram 62]

 Yin line Yin - controlling line Yang line Yang line Yin line Yin line